 If you have recently filed for bankruptcy or are thinking about doing so, you certainly have many questions and worries.
 It is best to hire an attorney to know what to expect to be ready for this meeting.

 This meeting of creditors can be intimidating for others, so seek legal counsel immediately.
-Contact our top bankruptcy attorney today for a free consultation!
+Contact our top bankruptcy attorney today to schedule your free initial consultation.

 Hiring an attorney can be advantageous in your case.
 The following are the reasons why you should get an attorney once you are facing a 341 hearing: